cbischak/RSS-Feed/README.md

 RSS Proof of Concept

 This flask frame work and associated bootstrap files will create and run a small, demonstration website locally that uses feedparser to create a parsed RSS reddit news feed.
 Must have feedparser installed locally.
+Simply use python run.py to start.